abavisg/may-vibes-12/README.md

      SECRET_KEY=your-secret-key-here  # Change this in production!
      ```

-## Calendar Integration

-The application supports two types of calendar integration:

-1. **Google Calendar**
-   - Real-time sync with your Google Calendar
-   - Automatic OAuth2 authentication
-   - Timezone-aware event handling
-   - Refresh token management
+## User Preferences & Learning

+The application includes an adaptive learning system that:

+1. **Break Type Selection**
+   - Learns which break types are most effective for you
+   - Adjusts suggestions based on time of day
+   - Considers your activity level and work patterns

-2. **Local Calendar**
+2. **Duration Optimization**
-   - JSON-based local calendar support
-   - No external dependencies
-   - Example format provided in `local_calendar.json.example`
-   - Perfect for offline use or privacy concerns
+   - Personalizes break durations based on your feedback
+   - Adapts to your schedule and work intensity
+   - Maintains optimal work/break balance

+3. **Effectiveness Tracking**
+   - Collects feedback on break effectiveness
+   - Monitors energy levels after breaks
+   - Uses data to improve future suggestions

+4. **Activity Context**
+   - Monitors system usage patterns
+   - Suggests appropriate breaks based on:
+     - CPU usage
+     - Memory utilization
+     - Idle time
+     - Work intensity

 ## Project Structure